nianton/bicep-starter/README.md

 The main deployment is handled by the **`main.bicep`** file, which dictates the resources to be created within the created resource group and is responsible to consume the naming module as input.

 In the **`modules`** folder, there is a sample module implementation for a storage account named **`storage.module.bicep`**.

+## Change log

+- 2024-02-11: It now requires **Bicep version v0.25.3 or later**, which includes the support for user defined types along with compile time imports.